Black Friday AI Writer Deal

 - Cisco’s term for combining up to eight physical Ethernet links into a single logical channel is EtherChannel.

-- Cisco initially referred to EtherChannel as Fast EtherChannel (FEC), because it was only available on Fast Ethernet at the time.
+- Cisco initially referred to EtherChannel as Fast EtherChannel (FEC) because it was only available on Fast Ethernet at the time.
 Additionally, the technology is called Gigabit EtherChannel (GEC) or simply Port Channel.
-The actual configuration statement on cisco switches starts with port-channel.
+The actual configuration statement on cisco switches starts with the port channel.

 - Link Aggregation, or LAG for short, is the commonly used non-Cisco term for link aggregation.

 - While Cisco terminology refers to a collection of physically connected Ethernet links as an EtherChannel, Unix administrators occasionally refer to the same setup as a Trunk.
 So naturally, in the Cisco world, the term “trunk” refers to something quite different: a link that labels frames with VLAN information to allow for the passage of various VLANs.